-If one or more seats of non-employee representative Directors fall If one or more seats of non-employee representative Directors fall vacant between two General Meetings due to death or resignation, vacant between two General Meetings due to death or resignation, the Board of Directors may make one or more interim the Board of Directors may make one or more interim
+vacant between two General Meetings due to death or resignation, vacant between two General Meetings due to death or resignation, the Board of Directors may make one or more interim the Board of Directors may make one or more interim appointments.

-These appointments are subject to ratification by the next Ordinary These appointments are subject to ratification by the next Ordinary General Meeting.
+General Meeting.
 If they are not ratified, the deliberations and General Meeting.
 If they are not ratified, the deliberations and actions taken previously shall remain no less valid.
 The Director actions taken previously shall remain no less valid.
 The Director appointed to replace another shall remain in office only as long as appointed to replace another shall remain in office only as long as the unexpired portion of the term of office of their predecessor.

-Non-employee representative Directors may be natural or legal Non-employee representative Directors may be natural or legal persons; they must, when appointed, name a permanent persons; they must, when appointed, name a permanent representative who is subject to the same conditions and obligations representative who is subject to the same conditions and obligations and who incurs the same responsibilities as if they were a Director and who incurs the same responsibilities as if they were a Director in their own right, without prejudice to the joint responsibility of the in their own right, without prejudice to the joint responsibility of the legal person they represent.
+persons; they must, when appointed, name a permanent persons; they must, when appointed, name a permanent representative who is subject to the same conditions and obligations representative who is subject to the same conditions and obligations and who incurs the same responsibilities as if they were a Director and who incurs the same responsibilities as if they were a Director in their own right, without prejudice to the joint responsibility of the in their own right, without prejudice to the joint responsibility of the legal person they represent.